Global

 Melanie has accepted that her NETs may grow, change, shrink, or spread, but she is still determined to live well; enjoying activities for what they are, not just associating them with providing relief from her diagnosis.
 Her job as a gardener and recently discovered love of sea swimming means she can continue to enjoy her passion for the outdoors.
 Learning to live with NETs is an evolving journey, one Melanie is taking one step at a time.

-Ipsen’s financial results for the first nine months of 2025 will be published on 22 October 2025.
+Ipsen’s financial results for the first nine months of 2025 were published on 22 October 2025.

-An investor and analyst conference call will follow at 1pm CET.
+An investor and analyst conference call took place on the same day.

 We are a global biopharmaceutical company with a focus on bringing transformative medicines to patients in three therapeutic areas: Oncology, Rare Disease and Neuroscience.